 - 1. Turn the ignition switch to the RUN (or ON) position.
-(DO NOT START THE ENGINE) - 2.
+(DO NOT START THE ENGINE) $\,$ - 2.
 Wait until the safety belt warning light turns off.
-(Approximately 1 minute) - Step 3 must be completed within 50 seconds after the safety belt warning light turns off.

-- 3. For the seating position being disabled, at a moderate speed, buckle then unbuckle the safety belt 9 times, ending in the unbuckled state.
-(Step 3 must be completed within 50 seconds after the safety belt warning light turns off.) - After Step 3, the restraint system warning light (airbag light) will be turned on for three seconds. - 4.
-Within 10 seconds of the light turning on, at a moderate speed, buckle then unbuckle the safety belt. - This will disable the BeltMinder feature for that seating position if it is currently enabled.
-As confirmation, the restraint system warning light will flash 4 times per second for 3 seconds. - This will enable the BeltMinder feature for that seating position if it is currently disabled.
-As confirmation, the restraint system warning light will flash 4 times per second for 3 seconds, followed by 3 seconds with the light off, then followed by the restraint system warning light flashing 4 times per second for 3 seconds again.
+(Approximately 1 minute) - Step 3 must be completed within 50 seconds after the safety belt warning light turns off. - 3.
+For the seating position being disabled, at a moderate speed, buckle then unbuckle the safety belt 9 times, ending in the unbuckled state.
+(Step 3 must be completed within 50 seconds after the safety belt warning light turns off.) - After Step 3, the safety belt warning light will be turned on for three seconds. - 4.
+Within 10 seconds of the light turning on, at a moderate speed, buckle then unbuckle the safety belt. - This will disable the BeltMinder® feature for that seating position if it is currently enabled.
+As confirmation, the safety belt warning light will flash 1 time per second for 3 seconds. - This will enable the BeltMinder® feature for that seating position if it is currently disabled.
+As confirmation, the safety belt warning light will flash 4 times per second for 3 seconds, followed by 3 seconds with the light off, then followed by the safety belt warning light flashing 1time per second for 3 seconds again.